 Dr. Freeman has over 25 years of experience as a General Psychologist with specialization in Sleep Medicine, having practiced in multiple Sleep Centers and Community Mental Health Centers in Miami, Alaska, and the Twin Cities (MN).
 There, he treated patients with insomnia, nightmares, anxiety, depression, and other psychiatric conditions.
 He has recently returned to San Diego to be close to his extended family.

 As a Cross-Cultural Psychologist, Dr. Freeman has treated many patients from all over the world: the Middle East, Asia, Latin America, Western and Eastern Europe, and Africa.
-He is knowledgeable and sensitive to those with diverse cultural and religious backgrounds.
+He is a San Diego therapist who is knowledgeable and sensitive to those with diverse cultural and religious backgrounds.

-Many patients with sleep or other medical conditions felt helpless prior to coming to Dr. Freeman because they had already seen several medical practitioners without improvement.
+Many patients with sleep or other medical conditions felt helpless prior to coming to Dr. Freeman’s San Diego therapy practice because they had already seen several medical practitioners without improvement.
 Dr. Freeman’s unique approach created a breakthrough in their treatment and considerable improvement in their condition.

 Areas of Expertise